niksharma20/custom-de/custom-de-05-rulebooks.md

 ### Event Structure

 Each event received from the stream has the following structure, accessible in rule conditions via `event.*`:
+Below is an example.

 ```yaml
 event: